info1372/mine/README.md

 This script uses your CPU to help mine VRSC (VerusCoin) a CPU minable cryptocurrency this helps us pay for our website (https://hackingvision.com) and also fund cybersecurity projects.
 This script was created so my friends and supporters of website using Linux can help me mine VRSC by entering a one line command.

 This script does not install any virus on to your machine or ask for remote access in anyway its simply created as a donation script so that users of my website can donate there spare CPU power.

+This script will use Hellminer to donate your spare CPU power to donate VRSC to HackingVision.

+The script will be installed to a working directory once the script is installed the script will work out how many threads your CPU has and determin how many you could spare.
+The scirpt will then assign random worker ID and start to mine VRSC.

 <h2>Why do we want your CPU's idle power?</h2>